anastasiia-ria/portfolio/README.md

 ## Known Bugs

+* Form is not functioning
-* Contact section link is irrelevant since there is not full section for contact info.
+* Layout is not adjusted for small screens

 ## License